 There's always a good and bad side to everything.
 In cyberspace, cybercriminals or black hat hackers represent the bad side.
 White hat or ethical hackers represent the good side.
 The bad guys are always on the lookout for security holes to exploit.
 One way to stop them is by applying a zero trust model to network security.

-Zero trust is an information security model or concept.
+Zero Trust Definition: Zero trust is an information security model or concept.
 It considers all network traffic as a threat until verified.
 Verification means going through the processes of inspection, authorization, and security.
-A zero trust model, by default, denies anything from accessing the network’s resources.
+A zero trust model, by default, denies anything from accessing the network's resources.
 Permission is obtainable only through proper authentication or verification.

 These companies have their own implementation of a zero trust platform or model.
 You will learn more about these approaches in the coming sections, as well as why you need a zero trust model for your network security.

-The Importance of a Zero Trust Model
+Benefits of Zero Trust Model

 It is necessary nowadays to apply a zero trust model to your network's security.
 This is due to its many security benefits that help in threat prevention, detection, and removal.